 Stage 1 complaints will be assigned to a member of staff with the most relevant knowledge and expertise, usually a team manager.
 They will hold an investigation and write to you.

 If you are unhappy with the outcome of your complaint you can go to stage 2 of the complaints process.
 You must tell us why you are not satisfied with the outcome and include any additional information you would like us to consider.

-The final stage of the complaints will be considered by our complaints panel, which is made up of three board directors.
+The final stage of the complaints process will be considered by our complaints panel, which is made up of three board directors.
 Anyone who has a relationship with us as a landlord can escalate their complaint to stage 3.
 This includes applicants for housing.
-You will be contacted to arrange a mutually agreed date and time for the hearing to take place.
+You will be contacted to arrange a mutually agreed date and time for your complaint to be heard by the panel.
+Staff who have been involved in the complaints process up to this point may also be present.
 You can bring a relative or advocate with you to the hearing if you want to.

 Customers of our sewage treatment plants or those who rent a garage from us cannot go beyond stage 2 of our complaints process.

 The housing ombudsman will consider complaints if you have been through the complaint stages set out with your landlord.